katharineegan/ocean_exploration_data_tutorial/README.md

 #### The Data Science Lifecycle
 When conducting this tutorial for interns, I like to go step-by-step through the data science lifecycle introduced in the [first chapter](https://r4ds.had.co.nz/introduction.html) of [R for Data Science](https://r4ds.had.co.nz/index.html) by Hadley Wickham and Garrett Grolemund.
-The introduction details each part of the data science lifecycle.
+The introduction details each part of this lifecycle.
 The first part of this tutorial covers data import and tidying.

 ![data_science_model](https://user-images.githubusercontent.com/12935901/209712433-1983bdf7-2c54-43d9-bc4c-3d750954b33c.png)